On Modeling and Solving the Boltzmann Equation: Inverse Problems

 \section{Inverse Problems}

 The focus of this work was the development and application of solutions, using the ADO method, to solve direct problems.
 However, there are many inverse problems of interest in transport theory.
-For instance, we have investigated the reconstruction of radiation sources, which are fundamental to nuclear safety, in recent years \citep{Pazinatto2020, Pazinatto2021}.
-Currently, we are studying the problem of reconstructing the absorption and scattering coefficients, which is essential to optical tomography \citep{aip2025}.
+For instance, we have investigated in recent years the reconstruction of radiation sources, which are fundamental to nuclear safety \cite{Pazinatto2020, Pazinatto2021}.
+Currently, we are studying the problem of reconstructing the absorption and scattering coefficients, which is essential to optical tomography \cite{aip2025}.

 The primary benefit is that the method's analytical feature, which provides explicit expressions in terms of the spatial variables, significantly contributes to accuracy and computational time.
 These are fundamental factors in inverse problem techniques.